 Festival Plate Jockey Statistics

-Two jockeys have not had the best of times over the last 20 renewals in the Festival Plate, Sam Twiston-Davies has ridden a total of 12 runners to the race without recording any wins whilst Paddy Brennan has ridden 10 without a winner.
+There is one jockey who has not had the best of times in the Festival Plate, Sam Twiston-Davies has ridden 12 runners to the race without recording any wins.

 Here are some of the top Festival Plate jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):